-Clause 8.3.3.4 Track reference definitions

-Clause 8.3.3.4.2 Rendering track reference

 Add clause 8.3.3.4.2 as follows:

+8.3.3.4.2 Rendering track reference

 A track reference of type 'rndr' may be included in a metadata track to indicate that the metadata provides information related to the rendering of the referenced media track or tracks.
 The 'rndr' track reference type may be used with any form of metadata track.

 If a metadata track contains a 'rndr' track reference, the metadata samples in that track shall be interpreted as applying to the referenced media track or tracks for rendering purposes.

-When a track reference is present in a 'mebx' track, it applies to all multiplexed metadata units within that track.

-Editor’s Note: The sentence above could be moved to the ‘mebx’ section (e.g., clause 12.8.2).

 NOTE The 'rndr' track reference type is distinct from 'cdsc'.
 The 'cdsc' track reference links a metadata track to the content it describes, which may be informative or analytical in nature.
 The 'rndr' track reference specifically signals that the metadata affects the rendering of the referenced media, and is intended to be processed by the presentation pipeline.
 This distinction allows players to identify rendering-critical metadata tracks upfront, without requiring inspection of sample entries or sample data.

+Clause 8.5.2 Sample description box [m76259]

+Replace text of clause 8.5.2 with the following